Amico1285/mcp-wait-server/README.md

 - Allowing time for downloads or uploads to complete

 The tool has a maximum single wait duration (default 210 seconds), but will automatically handle longer waits by instructing Claude to call it again with the remaining time.

+### Get DateTime Tool
+The `get_datetime` tool provides the current date and time in ISO 8601 format.
+This is useful for:

+- Timestamping operations or events
+- Calculating time differences
+- Scheduling or time-based decision making
+- Logging with accurate timestamps

 ## Development